 About Anti-Poverty Week

-Anti-Poverty Week is a week where all Australians are encouraged to organise or take part in an activity aiming to highlight or overcome issues of party and hardship here in Australia or overseas.
+Anti-Poverty Week is a week where all Australians are encouraged to organise or take part in an activity aiming to highlight or overcome issues of poverty and hardship here in Australia or overseas.
 It was established in Australia as an expansion of the UN's annual International Anti-Poverty Day on October 17.
-In 2012, Anti-Poverty Week will be held from the 14th to 20th October 2012.
+In 2018 Anti Poverty Week will be held from the 14th to the 20th of October.

 Some activities are organised by welfare and health organisations, religious groups, community organisations, schools and youth groups.
 Many other types of organisation also arrange activities, including government departments, local councils, business organisations, universities and sporting and cultural groups.
-You can read a summary of Anti Poverty Week in 2011 here.
+You can read a summary of Anti-Poverty Week 2017 here.

 Anti-Poverty Week is overseen by Facilitating Groups at the national and state/territory level.
 They include representatives from major organisations and social welfare services which are actively involved in efforts to reduce poverty and hardship in Australia and overseas.
 The current Co-Chairs of the Facilitating Groups are shown below.
-The National Coordinator is Jill Lang and the National Liaison Officer is Katherine McCallum.
+The National Coordinator is Jill Lang and the National Liaison Officer is Yumi Bhattarai.

 The national and state co-chairs are: